 Lastly, I ask if you will prayerfully consider supporting my trip to Cambodia and the greater movement of bringing heaven to earth through the prevention of sex trafficking.
 If you would like to offer financial support, you can visit my Facebook page for the link or click through to the donation page.
 I would also love prayer specifically in the months leading up to the trip for my eyes to be opened to God’s work in the people of Cambodia and for my heart to be softened towards the awful injustice of sex trafficking.
-I also ask for prayer to rest and choose surrender in His plan for my life.

 Thank you for taking the time to read this post!
 Let His kingdom come.